Members: Cole Phoenix, Grace Kaz, Zach Thomas, Emily Ribeiro, Lea Bond

 The main purpose of the Emotiv lab is to find practical real-world applications for the Emotiv EEG headset.
 Currently, the main focus is on using the headset to control a prosthetic hand and on creating a stress indicator to work with Emotiv.
 The Emotiv headset’s most utilized feature is its ability to detect specific emotions and the intensity of those emotions.
 We are attempting to attach a motor to a prosthetic hand we designed by using an Arduino in order to control the hand with emotions.
 This lab consists of researching the brain and its functions, 3D printing and assembling parts (for the hand and for other objects we use in the future) and using and understanding the Emotiv EEG headset.

-Contact: firstname.lastname@example.org (PI) or email@example.com if you are interested in our lab
+Contact: email@example.com (PI) or firstname.lastname@example.org (PI) if you are interested in our lab

 October 10, 2017